fricas/fricas/src/doc/sphinx/source/install.rst

 64-bit AMD64 on average SBCL is the fastest one (9 times faster than CLISP), Clozure CL the second (about 1.5 times slower than SBCL), than GCL and ECL (about 3 times slower than SBCL) and CLISP is the slowest one.
-Note: older versions of ECL were much (about 4 times) slower, you should use newest version if you care about speed.
+Note: very old versions of ECL were much (about 4 times) slower, you should use reasonably new version if you care about speed.

 Some computation work much faster on 64-bit machines, especially when using SBCL.